Over recent years, zero carb “carnivore diets” have rapidly grown in popularity.

 Zero Carb: Healthy or Harmful?

-Personally, I think that a zero carb diet is much healthier than the processed stuff most people are eating.
+Personally, I think that a zero carb diet is much healthier than the ultra-processed foods typical of standard Western diets.

 I also believe that the diet is unlikely to be harmful – especially if well-formulated.

-However, there is so much evidence for the health benefits of foods like cacao, berries, avocados, olives, mushrooms, and seaweed.
+However, there is so much evidence for the health benefits of foods like cacao, berries, avocados, olives, and various other fruit and vegetables.

 To sum up, I don’t think a zero carb diet is harmful.